 Primarily for non-music majors who desire a concert band experience, the University and Campus Bands are open to the entire U-M community and offer a great opportunity to enjoy an immersive musical experience and to learn from SMTD’s renowned faculty.
 The University Band is the most advanced non-music-major band and placement is by audition.
 Campus Band is open to any student with experience.
 Piano, harp and string bass players are encouraged to participate.
 Rehearsals take place in Revelli Hall, located near Michigan Stadium.

 Open to any student with previous instrumental music experience, this course offers the experience of working in a small group setting.
 The rehearsal time is determined by the members of each chamber ensemble.
 Resources for literature, practice facilities, and coaching are provided by the instructor.
 Ensembles are expected to rehearse weekly and perform on a class recital at the end of the term.

-Open to all U-M students, including those at Dearborn and Flint, the Michigan Marching Band has thrilled hundreds of thousands of fans with exciting performances for more than 100 years, making it one of the great college bands in the country.
+Open to all U-M students, including those at Dearborn and Flint, the Michigan Marching Band has thrilled hundreds of thousands of fans with exciting performances for 125 years, making it one of the great college bands in the country.
 A beloved U-M cultural ambassador, the MMB inspires school spirit as it “takes the field” at the Big House in Ann Arbor, and at away football games, throughout the fall semester.
-The MMB has performed at Super Bowls, Rose Bowls, Gator Bowls and more.
+The Michigan Marching and Athletic Bands perform at over 100 events a year, and have represented U-M at Super Bowls, Rose Bowls, World Series, and more.

 Mixed Ensembles including any combination of strings, winds, piano, percussion, and voice